Arena AufSchalke: Speedway

-The Veltins-Arena hosted the final Grand Prix of the 2007 motorcycle speedway World Championship season on 13 October 2007, the 2007 Speedway Grand Prix of Germany, the 100th Grand Prix in the history of the competition.
-It was billed as "The richest minute in motorsport".
-The winner of the event won US by virtue of winning the final heat of the event, with each heat taking about one minute to complete.
-25,000 fans saw the Grand Prix won by Swedish rider Andreas Jonsson, who beat American Greg Hancock, and Australians, Jason Crump and Leigh Adams in the final.
-Nicki Pedersen who went out of the competition at the semi-final stage was crowned World Champion.
+The Veltins-Arena hosted the final round of the 2007 motorcycle speedway World Championship season on 13 October 2007.
+The 2007 Speedway Grand Prix of Germany was the 100th Grand Prix in the history of the competition and was billed as "the richest minute in motorsport".
+Its winner, Swedish rider Andreas Jonsson, received US$100,000 for winning the final heat, which lasted about one minute.
+Jonsson defeated American rider Greg Hancock and Australians Jason Crump and Leigh Adams in the final.
+Nicki Pedersen, who was eliminated in the semi-final, was crowned world champion.

 The temporary speedway track at the Veltins-Arena was 300 m in length.
 Andreas Jonsson and Greg Hancock jointly hold the four-lap record, having set a time of 56.9 seconds in heats 21 and 23 respectively.